epics-containers/dev-e7/README.md

 connect to the user podman instance running on the host.

 ## Kubernetes CLI tools
 Inlcudes kubectl, helm and oidc-login.
+Set environment ``KUBECONFIG`` to point to your kubectl configuration file in order for these tools to pick up cluster configuration.

-DLS users need to run ``module load pollux`` or similar to enable these features.
+DLS users need to either:

+- run ``module load pollux`` before launching the devcontainer.
+- add this to $HOME//bashrc_dev
+  - export KUBECONFIG=$HOME/.kube/config_pollux

 Uses the home directory .kube user folder for cluster configuration.

 ## Global VirtualEnv